 Business advisory and consulting services

-Drive operational efficiency with our suite of business advisory and consulting services including but not limited to: distributed SKU placement, SKU rationalization, warehouse location optimization, total cost of ownership, and build vs. lease vs. asset-light model analysis.
+Your business will also gain access to a suite of business advisory and consulting services to support your supply chain decision making.
+A few of our capabilities include distributed SKU placement, SKU rationalization, warehouse location optimization, total cost of ownership, and build vs. lease vs. 3PL model analysis.

 Integrated technology platform

-Gain inventory visibility across sales channels and enhanced turn analytics with our integrated technology platform.
-Our recently released inventory reconciliation tool helps firms quickly identify inventory discrepancies and improve data accuracy.
+Gain inventory visibility across sales channels, enhanced SKU analytics, and network optimization insights with our integrated technology platform.
+Our inventory reconciliation tool can also help your firm quickly identify inventory discrepancies and improve data accuracy.

 MightyGood is a retail company specializing in health and hygiene products.
 MightyGood produces a variety of product lines including Wipe That Tush, Wipe Those Hands, MightyMoe, and Express Health.